 Why do they tell you not to eat or drink before surgery?

 Usually, before having a general anesthetic, you won’t be allowed anything to eat or drink.
 It may seem harsh, not to be able to have even a sip of water, but this precaution minimizes the risk for complications such as vomiting during surgery.
 This is because when you’re under anesthetic, your body’s reflexes are temporarily stopped.
 If your stomach has food and drink in it, and you experience vomiting, or regurgitation (bringing up food into your throat) that could affect your breathing and may cause choking.
-Surprisingly, whatever may be in your stomach can also get into your lungs!
+Surprisingly, whatever may be in your stomach can also enter into your lungs.
 Solid or semi-solid stomach contents may not let your lungs get air.
 Liquid stomach contents that are acidic may burn your lungs and stop you from getting air.
 Both types of aspiration may cause brain damage or even be fatal.
 It is well worth giving up food and drink for a mere 8 hours or so, to ensure you do not incur these types of complications.

 Why does your physician ask you not to take aspirin, Coumadin, or any anti-inflammatory medications up to one week prior to surgery?